stpettersens/dotnetdetect/README.md

-# dotnetdetect
+### dotnetdetect
-Small utility to detect version of .NET Framework installed on a Windows system.
+> :sparkles: Small utility to detect version of .NET Framework installed on a Windows system.